 One of the easiest ways to trap codling moths is to wrap corrugated cardboard around tree trunks.
 This method provides an attractive nesting spot for the larvae to spin their cocoons.

-Once the cocoons are in place, remove the pieces of cardboard and destroy them.
+Once the cocoons are in place, remove the cardboard pieces and discard them.

 9. Neem Oil

-Neem oil has excellent properties, including being an effective insecticide, fungicide, and repellent.
+Neem oil has excellent properties, including its effectiveness as an insecticide, fungicide, and repellent.

-You can buy the concentrate and apply it following the instructions.
+You can buy the concentrate and apply it according to the label instructions.
 You can also buy pure neem oil and make a DIY codling moth spray.

-To use neem oil for codling moths, combine one tablespoon of the oil, one teaspoon of liquid soap, and a gallon of water.
-Shake well and apply the mixture to the affected areas using a spray bottle.
+To use neem oil for codling moths, mix 1 tablespoon of oil with 1 teaspoon of liquid soap and 1 gallon of water.
+Shake well, then apply the mixture to the affected areas with a spray bottle.

 10. Fruit Bagging

-Another simple but time-consuming home remedy for organically controlling codling moths is to bag each fruit.
+Another straightforward home remedy for organically controlling codling moths is to bag each fruit.
 When the fruit is still green on the tree, put a bag over it.

-However, once harvest nears, check the bag often to see the fruit.
+Check the bags periodically to ensure the fruit is developing properly and that moisture is not building up inside.
 Once the fruit is ripe, you can pick it, wash it, and enjoy it as you like.

 11. Pick Off Larvae and Cocoons

-One of the first steps to tackling the problem is to pick off codling moth larvae and cocoons from the tree as soon as you see them.
+One of the first steps in tackling the problem is to remove each codling moth larva (apple worm) and its cocoons from the tree as soon as you see them.

-Scrape off cocoons from tree bark, dispose of them in a sealed bag, or squish them.
-Also, larvae-infested fruits should be picked off and disposed of.
+Scrape cocoons off the tree bark, dispose of them in a sealed bag, or squish them.
+Additionally, larvae-infested fruits should be removed and disposed of.

 It’s also essential to clean up your orchard after the codling moth infestation has been dealt with.
 Doing this will help eliminate any eggs that may have been left behind.